132nd-vWing/TRMA-Brief/RANGES/Range15.md

 4)	Cluster munitions are prohibited.<br />

 ### ADMIN
 1)	The scenario makes use of live fire by RED AI units.
-Notify other users to avoid transit flights below FL200 in the SOUTH side of the range.
+Notify other users to avoid transit flights below FL200 in the SOUTH side of the range.<br />
 2)	All control of BLUEFOR units is by the JTAC / GFC. <br />
 3) 	All BLUEFOR units are immortal.
 JTAC and HMMWV units are also invisible and wll not draw RED fire (Simulating camouflaged / hidden presence). <br />
 4)	Communications: based on Range-15 frequencies. <br />